The conformal cosmological potential: The Recollapse Problem

+In this section, it is shown that an initially expanding, closed FRW universe filled with a perfect fluid with an equation of state $p=(\gamma-1)\rho,$ with $2/3<\gamma\leq2$, starting close to Minkowski space, cannot avoid recollapse in the Einstein frame of the $R+\alpha R^{2}+L_{m}$ theory.
+The field equations are as follows,,

-The potential $V$ corresponding to the quadratic gravity is given by (\ref{pote5}) as in the previous section.
-Using the constraint (\ref{fri1jm}) to eliminate $a$,$\,$the change of variable $u:=-e^{-\phi}$ to remove the transcendental functions and a rescaling, the evolution equations (\ref{fri2jm})--(\ref{conssfjm}) can be written as a four-dimensional dynamical system in the variables $\left( u:=e^{-\phi},y:=\dot{\phi} ,\rho,H:=\dot{a}/a\right) $:
+where $V$ is given by (\ref{pote5}).
+Using the constraint~(\ref{fri1jm}) to eliminate $a$,$\,$the change of variable $u:=-e^{-\phi}$ to remove the transcendental functions, and a rescaling, the evolution Equations (\ref{fri2jm})--(\ref{conssfjm}) can be written as a four-dimensional dynamical system in the variables $\left( u:=e^{-\phi},y:=\dot{\phi} ,\rho,H:=\dot{a}/a\right) $:

 subject to the constraint